Autoduel: Reception

 Computer Gaming World in 1986 reviewed the game positively, noting, "The game design is clean, the graphics excellent and no bugs were found."
 The immense difficulty of the game was noted, as was the long learning curve.
 In emphasis, the review suggested bypassing the permanent death feature of the game and expensive in-game clones (backup saves) by making a copy of the character disk, to return to in case of character death.
-In 1992 and 1994 surveys of science fiction games the magazine gave the title two of five stars, writing that "Graphic and game play now appear very dated".
+In 1992 and 1994 surveys of science fiction games, the magazine gave the title two of five stars, writing that "Graphic and game play now appear very dated".
 Compute! stated that Autoduel combined role-playing, arcade, and strategy features, calling it "more than a game—it's a complete system of play ... overall game play is excellent".
 The review concluded with "highly recommended".
 Game reviewers Hartley and Pattie Lesser commented on the game in their "The Role of Computers" column in Dragon #120 (1987), noting that the game "combines the feel of the Road Warrior movies with the fantasy role-playing action of the Ultima adventure games."

 Steve Fuelleman reviewed Autoduel in Space Gamer/Fantasy Gamer No. 78.
-Fuelleman commented that "The game is pretty well conceived, but is marred by just enough technical flaws, substandard graphics, frustrating limitations, and general user unfriendliness that it just isn't much fun to play."
+Fuelleman stated "The game is pretty well conceived, but is marred by just enough technical flaws, substandard graphics, frustrating limitations, and general user unfriendliness that it just isn't much fun to play."

 According to Bueche, Autoduel was his only successful game.